Want to take your scroll saw the game to the next level by adding some metal pieces to your project – or even doing an entire project out of metal?

 Cutting metal on a scroll saw is definitely not as safe as cutting wood.

 There’s snapping blades, metal chips flying, and potential for the workpiece to catch the blade wrong and send it flying or at least vibrate violently.

 Safety glasses are a requirement any time you’re using a scroll saw, but especially when using one for cutting metal.

 Metal shavings tend to work themselves into skin/eyes, rather than working themselves out like wood splinters tend to.
 It is NOT worth it to try without!

-There’s varying schools of thought on this one, since many would recommend no gloves around power tools since they can get caught in the blade.
+There are varying schools of thought on this one since many would recommend no gloves around power tools since they can get caught in the blade.

-That said, when working with metal on a scroll saw, there’s potential for it to get quite hot so there’s real risk of surprising yourself by touching a hot piece, or otherwise burning yourself.
+That said, when working with metal on a scroll saw, there’s potential for it to get quite hot so there’s a real risk of surprising yourself by touching a hot piece or otherwise burn yourself.

 So, making sure you have a proper guarding system in place where you can’t get your gloves or fingers in could be a solid solution here.

 I’d say that even better than this option would be to use the Sandwich option mentioned above though.